Blackwellrbrt167/Honeypot-Lab-Project/journal.md

 ---

-## Overview
 After weeks of configuring, breaking, fixing, and learning, my full SOC environment is now live.
 This reflection captures the entire journey — from the first VM boot to seeing Suricata, Wazuh, Shuffle, Docker, and the Honeypot all communicating as one system.

----

-## The Beginning — A Blank Terminal and a Vision
-When I first opened my virtual machine, it was nothing but an empty screen and a single goal:
-to build something real — a living, breathing SOC environment I could learn from.
+When I first opened my virtual machine, it was nothing but an empty screen and a single goal:to build something real — a living, breathing SOC environment I could learn from.

 I didn’t have a roadmap.
-Just determination and a simple question driving me:
-*What if I could build a defensive environment that mirrors a real Blue Team operation?*
+Just determination and a simple question driving me:  *What if I could build a defensive environment that mirrors a real Blue Team operation?*

 That question became my north star.

----

-## The Struggle — Errors, Reboots, and Lessons Learned
 Every tool introduced a new challenge:

-- **Wazuh:** required service linking and verification between components.
+ **Wazuh:** required service linking and verification between components.
-- **Suricata:** failed on first startup due to permission issues.
+ **Suricata:** failed on first startup due to permission issues.
-- **Shuffle (SOAR):** installation conflicts with Docker networking.
+ **Shuffle (SOAR):** installation conflicts with Docker networking.
-- **Docker:** needed system-level adjustments to run smoothly at boot.
+ **Docker:** needed system-level adjustments to run smoothly at boot.
-- **Honeypot VM:** resource balancing and connectivity configuration.
+ **Honeypot VM:** resource balancing and connectivity configuration.

 At times, it felt like everything that could go wrong did go wrong.
 There were moments I genuinely thought about deleting everything and starting over.
 But every failed attempt revealed a new concept — logs, permissions, dependencies, file ownership, and service states.
 This is where real learning happens: not in perfect success, but in disciplined troubleshooting.

----

-## The Breakthrough — When “Active (Running)” Finally Appeared
 After countless tests and restarts, I finally saw it:

 That single line next to **Suricata** hit different.
 It wasn’t just code — it was the symbol of progress.
 It meant the IDS was alive, monitoring, and communicating with Wazuh.

 Then Docker stabilized.
-Then Wazuh and Shuffle started to integrate.
-The pieces were no longer random — they were talking to each other.
+Then Wazuh and Shuffle started to integrate.The pieces were no longer random — they were talking to each other.
 For the first time, I saw my own SOC environment function as a unit.

 ---